Celebrating Sensitive Boys and Men

 - Teach your son to assert himself.
 This includes setting boundaries.
 Asserting himself need not be confrontational.
 Teach your son that there are different ways of sticking up for himself, including passive, aggressive and assertive.
 Speaking passively is not effective.
 This includes speaking with uncertainty, speaking in soft and insecure voice, and speaking in sentences that sound like questions.
 Speaking aggressively is also not effective and includes speaking in a loud voice, crowding others’ personal space, and presenting with an angry mood.
 On the other hand, effective assertiveness involves making eye contact, speaking in a calm tone, being firm when telling others to stop, and being upbeat when asking for something or to join in on an activity.
 Role play possible scenarios with your son, including specific social situations that have caused difficulty for him.

 - Do NOT let others make you buy into the “blaming the victim” mentality.
 Being sensitive is NOT a bad thing.
 Often when a child becomes upset over the malicious actions of another child, and the reaction is extreme, the focus then becomes the sensitive child’s “overreaction”, rather than focusing on the negative behavior of the perpetrator.
 The victim is accused of being “too sensitive”, and that the whole situation would not be a problem if the child were not so sensitive.
 Do not let others, even well-meaning others, let you buy into this mentality.
 The sensitive victim is NOT the problem.
 The problem is the negative behavior of the other child, and that negative behavior is what needs to stop.
-Over the course of my 15 years as a psychologist in private practice, I am continuously saddened by my child clients’ perception that there is something “wrong” with them simply because they are sensitive.
+Over the course of my 16 years as a psychologist in private practice, I am continuously saddened by my child clients’ perception that there is something “wrong” with them simply because they are sensitive.
 They are repeatedly given the subtle and not-so-subtle messages that emotional sensitivity is wrong and undesirable.
-This blaming the victim mentality has got to stop.
 My work with these beautiful children is to help them undo this message, to embrace their sensitivity, to help make it work for them, to gravitate toward others where their sensitivity is understood and celebrated, and to incorporate coping methods (below).

 - Instill confidence.
 This is important because your son may deal with difficult situations with assertiveness, yet your son still might be excluded or teased.
 Children who are bossy or downright mean may still intentionally exclude your son with the intent to hurt him.
 This is where it is important for your son to have confidence.
 Teach your son to hold his head high and walk away, and to go to a trusted friend.
 It may be helpful to role-play various scenarios he encounters to help him find the words and behavior to use in these situations.